-- Group: in case of aggregations, define the attribute that you want to group on (if you know SQL syntax, these attributes are the ones you should place in the GROUP BY clause); - Visible: indicate whether a column shall be visible in the result (hidden attributes are used and returned by the generated query, but are not shown in the result table); - Filter: add a filter criteria: clicking on this filter icon redirects you to the Filters tab;
+- Alias: define aliases for fields: those aliases are shown as column headers in the result table; it is editable - Function: in case of aggregation, define the aggregation function (e.g., SUM, AVERAGE, ...) on the non-grouped items; - Order: define a sorting criteria: double click on the Order column to set the ordering criteria; - Group: in case of aggregations, define the attribute that you want to group on (if you know SQL syntax, these attributes are the ones you should place in the GROUP BY clause); - Visible: indicate whether a column shall be visible in the result (hidden attributes are used and returned by the generated query, but are not shown in the result table); - In Use: indicate whether a column shall be used to select the relative one during query execution or just to be used in calculated field - Filter: add a filter criteria: clicking on this filter icon redirects you to the Filters tab;

 It is possible to edit alias, clicking on gear icon (smart view) and on Alias item.
-In advance view, alias can be changed clicking on cell of alias column.
+In advanced view, alias can be changed clicking on cell of alias column.

-Fig. 5.230: Change alias.
+Fig. 5.252: Change alias.